toddeTV/talk_2025-01-29_vue-js-nation-conference/README.md

 - [GitHub Copilot](https://github.com/features/copilot) was used in private mode for programming questions.
 - [Slidev](https://github.com/slidevjs/slidev) used for creating the slides of the talk.
 - [ChatGPT](https://chatgpt.com/) used for DALL-E image generation, text based questions and programming code generation.
+- [Figma](https://www.figma.com/) used for SVG asset creations.

 Used assets/ materials including images and 3D models:

 - Game Project `zlig` hosted on [https://zlig.net/](https://zlig.net/) with source code on [https://github.com/toddeTV/zlig](https://github.com/toddeTV/zlig).
 Included materials in `zlig` are listed separately there as they are not part of this presentation project.
 - Portrait from `Thorsten Seyschab` by [Franziska Kestel](https://franziskakestel.de/).
-- Logo for `TresJS` from [https://tresjs.org/](https://tresjs.org/)
+- Logo for `TresJS` from [https://tresjs.org/](https://tresjs.org/).
-- Logo for `ThreeJS` from [https://discourse.threejs.org/t/three-js-svg-logo/21835](https://discourse.threejs.org/t/three-js-svg-logo/21835)
+- Logo for `ThreeJS` from [https://discourse.threejs.org/t/three-js-svg-logo/21835](https://discourse.threejs.org/t/three-js-svg-logo/21835).
 - Logo for `WebGL` from [https://en.m.wikipedia.org/wiki/File:WebGL_Logo.svg](https://en.m.wikipedia.org/wiki/File:WebGL_Logo.svg).

 ## License